 Before you sign the form and add the date and place, you need to find an authorised witness.

-- Bus or transit lane infringement
+- Use this form for bus or transit lane infringements.

 Step 2: Getting the statutory declaration witnessed